Chia-Network/chiapos/README.md

 Contributions are welcome and more details are available in chia-blockchain's [CONTRIBUTING.md](https://github.com/Chia-Network/chia-blockchain/blob/master/CONTRIBUTING.md).

-The master branch is the currently released latest version on PyPI.
+The master branch is usually the currently released latest version on PyPI.
 Note that at times chiapos will be ahead of the release version that chia-blockchain requires in it's master/release version in preparation for a new chia-blockchain release.
 Please branch or fork master and then create a pull request to the master branch.
 Linear merging is enforced on master and merging requires a completed review.
-PRs will kick off a ci build and analysis of chiapos at [lgtm.com](https://lgtm.com/projects/g/Chia-Network/chiapos/?mode=list).
+PRs will kick off a GitHub actions ci build and analysis of chiapos at [lgtm.com](https://lgtm.com/projects/g/Chia-Network/chiapos/?mode=list).
 Please make sure your build is passing and that it does not increase alerts at lgtm.